eclipseisoffline/customname/README.md

 ## Usage

-Mod builds can be found [here](https://github.com/eclipseisoffline/customname/packages/2065010).
+Mod builds can be found [here](https://github.com/eclipseisoffline/customname/packages/2065010) and on [Modrinth](https://modrinth.com/mod/fabric-custom-names).

 This mod is oriented at Fabric Minecraft servers, but works on the client as well.
 This mod requires the Fabric API, and is currently only available for Minecraft 1.20.4,